Bishop (Marvel Comics): Return to the Present

 In Uncanny X-Force vol. 2 #1, Bishop makes his first appearance since being stranded in the future.
 He is shown arriving in 2013 Los Angeles and announcing "I'm baaack!"
 He battles the members of the new X-Force before it is revealed that his mind is apparently being possessed by the Demon Bear that once terrorized Danielle Moonstar.
 After a lengthy conflict, Psylocke manages to pull the Bear out of Bishop's mind.
 Storm also uses the opportunity to disrupt the part of Bishop's mind holding his memories of his hunt for Hope, in the hopes that she will thus restore her old friend.
 Bishop is later shown comatose as a result of his ordeal.

 He eventually regains his memories of Hope.
 The self-control he has learned during his time in the future helps him move past his former vendetta, even helping to save Hope's life when Stryfe attempted to manipulate them into attacking each other in revenge for their actions against him during their time-traveling search.

 Bishop is shown carrying out research in a library in London, preparing himself for the next 'scheduled' threat he recalls from his future history, when he becomes caught up in the latest attack by the Shadow King, which results in Charles Xavier being reborn in Fantomex's body.
 After the reborn Proteus and Shadow King are defeated, Xavier—now calling himself 'X'—erases the memories of his resurrection from most of the X-Men who worked with him, but he grants each of them a gift, stating that his gift to Bishop is the ability to put his quest to protect the future to the side at times and allow himself to enjoy his life in the present.

-Bishop later receives a warning (apparently by Kid Cable) about an unspecified, imminent event that would have catastrophic consequences on the X-Men's timeline.
-This leads him to Sugar Man's lab where the X-Man has a quick confrontation with the frightened villain before getting knocked unconscious.
-By the time Bishop wakes up, Sugar Man is dead with his body split in two.
-The event was soon afterward revealed to be the return of Nate Grey, who had found and used the Life Seed on himself.
-This not only made him recover his powers, but also increased them to the point of overriding the black X-shaped tattoo which was protecting him, and in the process twisted his mind.
-Nate then uses all his powers, though Jean tries to reason with him, to reshape the world in his image, a world where the X-Men no longer exist.

 Under the illusionary world, every type of human intimate interaction is forbidden, although this does not stop Bishop and Jean Grey from starting a relationship.
-This leads to the events of mini-series Prisoner X, where Bishop is take to be "reconditioned".
+This leads to the events of mini-series Prisoner X, where Bishop is taken to be "reconditioned".